Pickled Vegetables Recipe

 - Carrots – I love to add carrots here because they add a gorgeous pop of color and a subtle sweetness that balances out all the flavors.

-- Celery – A few chunks of celery add that savoriness that’s classic of a gardiniera.
+- Celery – A few chunks of celery add a savoriness that’s classic of a gardiniera.

 - Red bell pepper – For some added sweetness and color, I use red bell pepper, but you can also use green or yellow.

-- Garlic – Smashed garlic add a ton of depth to this dish.
+- Garlic – Smashed garlic adds a ton of depth to this dish.
+There’s no need to mince them!

-- Serrano chilis – For that signature spice I love to use a bit of serrano chilis.
-You can also opt for jalapeño pepper or habanero pepper instead.
+- Serrano chilis – For that signature spice, I love to use a bit of serrano chilis.
+You can also opt for jalapeños or habaneros instead.

 How to Make